tylerlrhodes/blog2/content/posts/book-review-i-am-a-strange-loop.md

 same author.

 I didn't like the book mainly because of the writing style.
-As much as this book is about the *strange loop*, it's also about Hoftstadter, his opinions, and his life.
+As much as this book is about the *strange loop*, it's also about Hofstadter, his opinions, and his life.
 I mean, I am basically in agreement with just about everything he says in the books.
 But I lost interest hearing what I think could be considered pseudo-scientific rationalizations of certain aspects of spirituality.

-Despite my criticisms of the work, and my reluctance to submit to the viewpoint that all we are is sacks of meat and all of our behaviour will one day be reduced to a deterministic system which has been derived from genetics and physics (Hofstadter does not put it so bleakly, but it seems this is his position), I think it's a good book.
+Despite my criticisms of the work, and my reluctance to submit to the viewpoint that all we are is sacks of meat and all of our behavior will one day be reduced to a deterministic system which has been derived from genetics and physics (Hofstadter does not put it so bleakly, but it seems this is his position), I think it's a good book.